 However, choosing the right one for you can be crazy challenging, especially when a new one seems to be popping up on the market every other day.

-What is Physical Sunscreen?
+What Are Physical Sunscreens?

-Physical sunscreens do not penetrate your skin and do not need time to start acting as a shield, therefore they start protecting your skin as soon as you apply them on.
+Physical sunscreens do not penetrate your skin and do not need time to start acting as a shield.
+Therefore they start protecting your skin as soon as you apply them on.

 Ingredients in Physical Sunscreens.